openstack/openstack-manuals/doc/networking-guide/source/config-dvr-ha-snat.rst

    (DVR HA).

-   The same can explicitly be accomplished by a user with administrative credentials setting the flags in the :command:`router-create` command:
+   The same can explicitly be accomplished by a user with administrative credentials setting the flags in the :command:`neutron router-create`
+   command:

    .. code-block:: console